broadinstitute/seqr/deploy/kubernetes/README.md

-`deploy/kubernetes/*-settings.yaml` - these files contain non-private settings for each type of deployment, and can be customized for local deployments (particularly `gcloud-settings.yaml`).
+`deploy/kubernetes/*-settings.yaml` - these files contain non-secret settings for each type of deployment, and are intended to  be only non-secret settings that vary across different deployments.

 Deploy and Manage Seqr